franzbu/EnhancedSpaces.spoon/README.md

 mSpaces follow the approach of representing windows rather than containing them, which, for instance, makes it possible to have the same window on more than one mSpace.
 When it comes to managing windows, they are positioned and resized with keyboard shortcuts or a flick of your pointing device according to your demands.

-Still, this is nothing really new, I hear you say, and you are right.
+'Still, this is nothing really new', I hear you say, and you are right.
 You might be surprised, though, what difference sometimes even a slightly altered approach can make.
 But read on and judge for yourself.

 One last thing before we dive in: windows and mSpaces can be handled using your keyboard only; however, similar to other operations, at times it is simpler and faster to use keyboard and pointing device together.
 Thus SpaceHammer provides this additional option wherever it is beneficial.